 Every kid or teenager who plays video games wishes they knew how to write their very own video games!
 With our “at-home” Computer Science For Kids Programming Tutorials, your kids can learn to develop their own kid-friendly non-violent video games and other career building computer applications with no parent programming experience needed.
 Our self-study and self-paced computer programming tutorials have been used all over the world by computer enthusiasts, schools, homeschool parents and homeschool co-ops for over 30 years.

-We currently offer computer programming tutorials for Microsoft Small Basic, Microsoft Visual Basic, Microsoft Visual C#, and Oracle Java.
+We currently offer computer programming tutorials for Microsoft Small Basic, Microsoft Visual Basic, Microsoft Visual C#, and Unity C#.
 The Computer Bible Games For Microsoft Small Basic Programming Track is designed for students starting at 10 years of age and above.
-Our Computer Bible Games with Visual Basic, Visual C#, and Java Tutorials are designed for eighth grade students through Adult.
+Our Computer Bible Games with Visual Basic is designed for middle school and high school.
+Our Visual C# Tutorials are best for high school students or possibly students middle school students who love programming.
+Our newest tutorial, Introduction to Unity with C#: The Exodus Adventure, can be taken after a high school student completes our Computer Bible Games with Visual C# Tutorial.